bitcoinops/bitcoinops.github.io/_topics/en/adaptor-signatures.md

   Alice could double spend her payment to Bob after she learned Bob's final signature, or Bob could've tried the same in reverse (with more difficulty since we assumed Alice's transaction had one confirmation).
-  This is usually addressed by combining adaptor signatures with multiparty signatures.
+  This is typically addressed by combining adaptor signatures with multiparty signatures.
 For example, Alice deposits her money into an address that requires signatures from both her and Bob to spend.
 Now Alice can provide Bob with an adaptor signature for her half of the